Point modules over the universal enveloping algebras of color Lie algebras

-In this subsection, we recall the categorical equivalences obtained by the quasi-Veronese algebra \cite{Mori}, the twisted algebra \cite{Zhang}, and the dehomogenization (see \cite{HvO}).
+In this subsection, we recall the categorical equivalences obtained by quasi-Veronese algebras \cite{Mori}, twisted algebras \cite{Zhang}, and dehomogenizations (see \cite{HvO}).
 First, we recall the definition of the quasi-Veronese algebra. \begin{dfn}[{\cite[Definition 3.7]{Mori}}] Let $A=\bigoplus_{i \in \bbZ}A_{i}$ be a $\bbZ$-graded $k$-algebra and $r \geq 1$ a positive integer.
-A $\bbZ$-graded $k$-algebra $A^{[r]}$ called the \textit{$r$-th quasi-Veronese algebra} of $A$ is defined as follows\textup{:}
+A $\bbZ$-graded $k$-algebra $A^{[r]}$ is called the \textit{$r$-th quasi-Veronese algebra} of $A$ defined as follows\textup{:}

-with the multiplication $(a_{i,j})(b_{i,j})=\left( \sum _{l=0}^{r-1}a_{l,j}b_{i,l} \right)$ for $(a_{i,j}) \in (A^{[r]})_{p}$, $(b_{i,j}) \in (A^{[r]})_{q}$ for $p,q \in \bbZ$. \end{dfn} The definition of the quasi-Veronese algebra gives the following categorical equivalence\textup{:} \begin{lem}[{\cite[Lemma 3.9]{Mori}}] For a positive integer $r \geq 1$, let $A=\bigoplus_{i \in \bbZ}A_{i}$ be a $\bbZ$-graded $k$-algebra and $A^{[r]}$ the $r$-th quasi-Veronese algebra of $A$.
-Then the following categorical equivalence holds\textup{:}
+with the multiplication $(a_{i,j})(b_{i,j})=\left( \sum_{l=0}^{r-1}a_{l,j}b_{i,l} \right)$ for $(a_{i,j}) \in (A^{[r]})_{p}$, $(b_{i,j}) \in (A^{[r]})_{q}$ for $p,q \in \bbZ$. \end{dfn} The definition of the quasi-Veronese algebra gives the following categorical equivalence\textup{:} \begin{lem}[{\cite[Lemma 3.9]{Mori}}] For a positive integer $r \geq 1$, let $A=\bigoplus_{i \in \bbZ}A_{i}$ be a $\bbZ$-graded $k$-algebra and $A^{[r]}$ the $r$-th quasi-Veronese algebra of $A$.
+Then, the following categorical equivalence holds\textup{:}

 This categorical equivalence is given by the functor $Q: A\lGrMod \rightarrow A^{[r]}\lGrMod$\textup{;}